spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 _Neutral Human Ranger_

-The Strategist was a war criminal who was expected to be killed quickly in the season she was brought aboard.
+The Strategist was a war criminal from more modern times who was expected to be killed quickly in the season she was brought aboard.
 However, Security didn’t watch her quite carefully enough, and she escaped into the station.
 She was eventually recaptured, but became a fan favorite when she started posting videos documenting what was happening on the station, which the Director happily allowed as the ratings climbed.

 She claims to have a plan to stop what’s happening, but she is easily distracted and difficult to communicate with.
 The Champion believes in the plan, and she and her crew protect the Strategist as she pokes around various parts of the Arena, looking for weaknesses.